robcazzaro/PlutoSDR-Apps/README.md

 # Project setup, compile and installation

 Once the prerequisites are met, create a work directory, and copy the included files.
-Make the cross_build.sh script executable.
+Make the cross_build.sh script and the file stripping utility arm-linux-gnueabihf-strip executable.
 Execute cross_build.sh, and everything should work.
 I added "Press any key to continue" after each major step to help understand what is going on.

 Assuming that all the steps are correctly executed, a couple of files are created in the work directory: plutosdr-apps.tar and plutosdr-apps.zip.
+As of this writing, the .tar file is roughly 1Mbyte in size.
 Copy the .tar file to the PlutoSDR with:

 `scp plutosdr-apps.tar root@192.168.2.1:/tmp` (check that the IP address is the correct one for PlutoSDR, and enter the correct password, usually analog)